Venryx/tree-grapher/README.md

 ## Tasks

 Short term:
-* MS zooming (just enough to show all focus-nodes) works.
 * MS scroll-and-zoom system works "smoothly", by knowing past/future state.
+* MS scroll-and-zoom system works "smoothly", even in the case of nodes getting expanded/collapsed.
 * MS the "align with parent" option works again.
 * There's still some code from the old implementation that's not useful anymore and needs to be removed.